February 7, 2005 -- Posted 5:30 p.m. CDT

-SPECIAL REPORT -- News is always happening in Region 8... and throughout the month of February we're digging deep into our archives to find out exactly "whatever happened to" those important stories we first told you about on K8 news.
+Jonesboro, AR -- News is always happening in Region 8, and throughout the month of February we're digging deep in our archives to find out exactly whatever happened to those important stories we first told you about on K8 News.

 Our first question comes from P. Nelson of Jonesboro:

 "Whatever happened to the lake that was supposed to be built in bono?
 Did all the plans just dry up?"

 We have learned that the plans haven't completely dried up, but they're not running smoothly either.
 We first told you about this proposed lake in April of 2000.
 The lake will not only provide flood relief for the area, but also fishing and recreation.
 Craighead County Judge Dale Haas tells K8 News that the land has already been purchased by the Arkansas Game and Fish, but the only hold-up is in Congress.
 Haas says Senator Lincoln continues to introduce this multi-million dollar funding bill, but it never makes it out of the appropriations committee.

 Our next question comes from J. Johnson of Jonesboro:

 "Whatever happened with the situation with the meth lab and the people involved that was found up on Main Street?"